Kingxukai/linux/Documentation/trace/kprobetrace.rst

              <...>-1447  [001] 1038282.286976: myretprobe: (sys_open+0x1b/0x1d <- do_sys_open) $retval=3

-Each line shows when the kernel hits an event, and <- SYMBOL means kernel returns from SYMBOL(e.g. "sys_open+0x1b/0x1d <- do_sys_open" means kernel returns from do_sys_open to sys_open+0x1b).
+Each line shows when the woke kernel hits an event, and <- SYMBOL means kernel returns from SYMBOL(e.g. "sys_open+0x1b/0x1d <- do_sys_open" means kernel returns from do_sys_open to sys_open+0x1b).